eveven7/eveven7/README.md

 ### Hi there, I'm Evelina 👋

--I am a graduate of Kaunas University of Technology in Multimedia Technology.
+- 📌I am a graduate of Kaunas University of Technology in Multimedia Technology.

 - 📌Participated at Devbridge Sourcery for testers academy and learned